WeChat begins censoring users ahead of China’s National Party Congress

 WeChat will not be alone in clamping down, though.
 Expect Weibo, China’s top social network, among others to impose limitations.

 Weibo blocked photo uploads from users around the anniversary of the Tiananmen Square massacre in June and last month it gave users a final deadline to verify their identity.
-That’s a key tactic that helps the government clamp down by making users directly accountable for their content, and it explains why ‘anonymous content’ in general is banned on the Chinese internet.
+That’s a key tactic that helps the government clamp down by making users directly accountable for their content, and it explains why “anonymous content” in general is banned on the Chinese internet.

-Elsewhere, WhatsApp may be impacted once again since it is seen as a popular channel for dissidents and activists.
+Elsewhere, WhatsApp may be impacted once again as it is seen as a popular channel for dissidents and activists.
 The service suffered interruptions in September after it was heavily used following the death of dissident Liu Xiaobo, a recipient of the Nobel Peace Prize, who lost a battle to liver cancer after been denied permission to leave custody to seek medical treatment overseas.

 Airbnb is another foreign company that has been impacted by the upcoming congress after it removed all availability in Beijing during October.